NinaZumel/NinaZumel.github.io/content/blog/2024-07-16-simpsons-paradox-as-logistic-regression.md

 are both non-negative, as any treatment should increase the odds that the subject loses weight.

+Let's show an example where our expectations aren't met, in R.

+### Trends for individual subpopulations

-Now suppose that, unbeknownst to the researchers, there are two subpopulations amongst the subject.
+Suppose that, unbeknownst to the researchers, there are two subpopulations amongst the subject.
 The first, Population A, responds quite well to the intermittent fasting regimen.